 Zhu Tuo (祝鮀) was a minister of the state of Wei responsible for the administration of its ancestral temple and other ritual matters.
-Confucius probably met him when he visited Wei after leaving his home state of Lu for exile in 496 BCE.
+Confucius probably met him when he visited Wei in 496 BCE after leaving his home state of Lu for exile.

-Although Confucius voices his suspicion of of Zhu Tuo’s “smooth tongue” in Chapter 16 of Book 6 of the Analects, he does go on to commend him in Chapter 19 of Book 14 of for the vital role he played along with two other ministers in keeping Wei functioning while it was under the capricious rule of rule of the louche Duke Ling of Wei (衛靈公) and his scheming consort Nanzi (南子).
+Although Confucius voices his suspicion of of Zhu Tuo’s “smooth tongue” in 6.16 of the Analects, he does go on to commend him in 14.19 for the vital role he played along with his two fellow ministers Wangsun Jia and Kong Wenzi in keeping Wei functioning while it was under the capricious rule of the louche Duke Ling and and his lascivious consort Nanzi.
 Continue reading Contemporary figures in the Analects of Confucius: Zhu Tuo

 Yuan Xian (原憲) was also known by the courtesy name of Zisi (子思) and the name of Yuan Si (原思).
 Born into a poor family either in the state of Song (宋) or state of Lu (魯) in around 515 BCE, he was over thirty years younger than Confucius and was noted for the excessive, some might say ostentatious, zeal with which pursuing a path of fastidious purity.

 Even Confucius was moved to criticize Yuan for going too far.
 In Chapter 5 of Book 6, the sage tells him that he shouldn’t decline the salary that goes with the job of steward that he offers him.
 Continue reading Followers of Confucius: Yuan Xian

 Many famous and not-so-famous figures ancient Chinese history appear in the Analects, starting with the legendary sage kings Yao (堯) and Shun (舜), who were believed to have founded the country.
 They are listed here in the order of their first appearance in the book.
 Continue reading Historical figures in the Analects